apache/iotdb/docs/Development/Committer.md

 - They accept and integrate community feedback in their plans, designs, code, etc.
 - They earnestly try to make Beam better with their contributions
 - In particular, if a code contributor:
-  - They earnestly try to make Beam better with their own code
+  - They earnestly try to make IoTDB better with their own code
-  - They earnestly try to make Beam better with code review
+  - They earnestly try to make IoTDB better with code review
   - They accept and integrate feedback on their code
-  - They know, follow, and enforce Beam’s practices while reviewing/merging code - style, documentation, testing, backward compatibility, etc.
+  - They know, follow, and enforce IoTDB's practices while reviewing/merging code - style, documentation, testing, backward compatibility, etc.